-- Colour: natural white to light creamy
+- Colour: natural white to light creamy.

-- Texture: free-flowing and free from yellow specks
+- Texture: free-flowing and free from yellow specks.

 - Flavour: distinctive coconut flavour without off-flavours due to deterioration or absorption of extraneous substances.

-Additional quality requirements
+Additional quality characteristics

 Information for non-retail containers shall be given either on the container or in accompanying documents, except that the name of the product, lot identification, and the name and address of the manufacturer, packer, distributor or importer, as well as storage instructions, shall appear on the container.
-However, lot identification, and the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark, provided that such a mark is clearly identifiable with the accompanying documents.
+However, lot identification, and the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark, provided that such mark is clearly identifiable with the accompanying documents.

 Packaging used for desiccated coconuts must protect the organoleptic and quality characteristics of the product, to protect the product from bacteriological and other contamination (including contamination from the packaging material itself) and not pass on to the product any odour, taste, colour or other foreign characteristics.